Every investment involves some risk. Here are some factors that may cause the fund’s value to move up and down:

 General investment risks

 Risk that the market value of investments may change due to a number of factors.
-These can include changes in economies, world events (such as pandemics), the performance of individual entities, the regulatory environment, investor sentiment, political events, inflation, and interest and currency rates.
+These can include changes in economies, world events (such as pandemics), environmental events, climate change, the performance of individual entities, regulatory changes, investor sentiment, political events, inflation, and interest and currency exchange rates.

 Risk that changes in currency exchange rates will affect the value of the fund.
 Investments denominated in foreign currencies are exposed to currency risk.
 For example, for a fund with foreign currency exposure, if the New Zealand dollar increases in value against a given foreign currency, all else being equal, the New Zealand dollar value of the fund will fall.

 Risk that an asset cannot be sold at the desired time or at a reasonable value.
 Liquidity risk may impact your ability to withdraw, transfer or switch your investment.

 Active management risk

 Risk that arises from the use of derivatives where the value is derived from the performance of another asset, or index (such as a share market index), an interest rate or an exchange rate.